Autocratic Leadership Advantages And Disadvantages

 It is easy to assume that an autocratic leader can be a challenging personality with no room for any inefficiencies.

-But still, employees prefer to work in an environment where they have set and clear expectations to walk on.
+But still, employees prefer to work in an environment where they have set clear expectations to walk on.

 Workers want to have a clear idea of how much they are expected to work, not less and not more.